Dash-Dev-EE/DIP-draft/dip.md

     Opcode (decimal): 187
     Opcode (hex): 0xbb

 `OP_CHECKDATASIGVERIFY` is equivalent to `OP_CHECKDATASIG` followed by `OP_VERIFY`.
-It leaves nothing on the stack, and will cause the script to fail immediately if the signature check does not pass.
+It leaves nothing on the stack and will cause the script to fail immediately if the signature check does not pass.

 	sig msg pubKey OP_CHECKDATASIG